emammounqer/velodyne-decoder/README.md

 To run the application, you need to have the LiDAR sensor connected to the computer.
 The application will read the data from the sensor and output the processed data to a PCAP file and a CSV file.

 Change the IP address in the `live_reader.py` file to the IP address of the LiDAR sensor.
-Or Change to `0.0.0.0` to listen to ind to all available interfaces
+Or Change to `0.0.0.0` to Bind to all available interfaces

 To run the application: